You must be 3 metres away from a public or private driveway.

 Traffic Officers patrol time-restricted areas.
 Vehicles without a permit parked longer than the posted time limit may be ticketed and/or towed at the vehicle owner's expense.

 Hangtags must be displayed from the rearview mirror.
-Decal-style permits must be affixed to the inside of the lower left driver's side of the windshield.
-Officers must be able to clearly see your permit, and it must not be obstructed in any way, or a fine can be issued
+Decal-style permits must be affixed to the inside of the lower left driver's side of the windshield or rear window.
+Officers must be able to clearly see your permit, and it must not be obstructed in any way, or a fine may be issued.

 Resident permit fees help offset the enforcement and administration costs to provide this service to residents.
 This program requires a significant amount of staff resources to operate and provide enforcement.